turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 $ "here is a string".methods
 ```

-Another helpful method is `.class`, which tells you what type of object you're working with:
+Another helpful method is `.class`, which tells you what kind of data (object) type you're working with:

 ```ruby
 $ "here is a string".class